 Step 2: Come up with a plan

 Now you need to sit down and take a good, hard look at the numbers.
-How much are you going to need to cover the cost of tuition, books, on-campus living, and more?
+How much will you need to cover the cost of tuition, books, on-campus living, and more?

-More than likely, this number is going to be much higher than you imagined, but don’t let that keep you from taking action.
+More than likely, this number will be much higher than you imagined, but don’t let that keep you from taking action.
 There are ways to make up the difference if you’re short on funds, but you should at least know how much savings you’re aiming for.